How to Install FFmpeg in Windows 11 for Python Tools

 Published by Nyau Wai Hoe - Updated on

-FFmpeg is a super handy open-source tool that lets you work with videos and audios in lots of cool ways.
-Think of converting, recording, streaming, or even splitting and combining audio and video files.
+FFmpeg is a very popular and useful open-source tool that lets you work with videos and audios in many different ways.
+It can do things like converting, recording, streaming, or even splitting and combining audio and video files.
 It’s the secret sauce behind many Python tools and scripts for video and audio tasks.

-Ever tried using a command-line tool and it just didn’t work because FFmpeg wasn’t there?
+Ever tried using a command-line tool but it just didn’t work because FFmpeg wasn’t there?
 Well, this guide will show you how to get FFmpeg set up on your Windows 11 computer so you can run those Python scripts that require it.
-It’s pretty easy, even if you’re new to installing software.
+Believe me, it’s surprisingly easy to install, even if you’re new to installing software.

 How to Install FFmpeg in Windows 11 for Python